Steven Davis, PhD

 Carrie Vanderford Sanders, PhD

-Carrie Vanderford Sanders is the Vice President of Community Lending for Forward Community Investments (FCI) -- a Community Development Financial Institution located in Madison, WI.
-FCI is dedicated to investing in, connecting and advising organizations and initiatives that reduce social, racial, and economic disparities in Wisconsin communities.
-Ms. Vanderford Sanders also leads FCI’s New Markets Tax Credit (NMTC) consulting practice, assisting nonprofits in accessing the credit for the development of community facilities.
-At FCI, Ms. Vanderford Sanders has facilitated community development transactions including affordable housing projects, charter schools, community facilities, and workforce development initiatives.
-Prior to joining the FCI team, Ms. Vanderford Sanders was a senior consultant with Baker Tilly Virchow Krause LLP, focusing on rural and urban economic development programs and community development finance.
-Previously, she worked with the City of Kansas City, MO in their city planning and development finance divisions, both as a planner and as an analyst focused on underwriting the financial and community impact of City-supported economic development projects.
-In this role she developed the City’s NMTC program and led the effort to apply for and win its first allocation of $40 million.
-A Truman Scholar, Ms. Vanderford Sanders holds a Master of City Planning from Massachusetts Institute of Technology and earned undergraduate degrees in music and political science from William Jewell College.
-Outside of work, Ms. Vanderford Sanders enjoys being a Big Sister with the Big Brothers Big Sisters program and serves as a Trustee for Nehemiah Community Development Corporation.
-Her current research interests include the impact of faith based organizations on poverty outcomes in distressed geographies and the application of the servant leadership model in strategic partnerships among CDFIs.
-Carrie is a frequent guest lecturer at Edgewood College, Viterbo University, and various statewide conferences focused on nonprofit sustainability and leadership, including FCI’s own five-part financial learning series in which more than 500 nonprofits have participated statewide.
+Carrie Vanderford Sanders is the Vice President of Community Lending for Forward Community Investments (FCI) -- a Community Development Financial Institution in Madison, WI.
+FCI is dedicated to investing in, connecting and advising organizations and initiatives that reduce social, racial, and economic disparities.
+Carrie also leads FCI’s New Markets Tax Credit consulting practice.
+Prior to joining the FCI team, Carrie's work focused on rural and urban economic development programs, community development finance, and the financial and community impact of city-supported economic development projects.
+A Truman Scholar, Carrie holds a Master of City Planning from Massachusetts Institute of Technology and earned undergraduate degrees in music and political science from William Jewell College.
+Outside of work, she enjoys being a Big Sister with the Big Brothers Big Sisters program and serves as a Trustee for Nehemiah Community Development Corporation.
+Her current research interests include the impact of faith based organizations on poverty outcomes in distressed geographies and the application of the servant leadership model in strategic partnerships.